Juhok/todo/README.md

 This is Juho and I made this small exmaple about one year ago.
 It uses react and bootstrap using npm.

+ #2 Some new edits for the pull request from my computer.

 ## Table of Contents

 - [Updating to New Releases](#updating-to-new-releases)